‘It’s in the blood’

-John discovers that he is a Van Dam, born normal looking and taking part in normal society, but his rare blood disease can only be suppressed with human flesh and sex with his siblings…
+John discovers that he is a Van Dam, born normal looking and taking part in normal society, but his rare blood disease can only be suppressed by consuming human flesh and by copulating with his siblings…

 Reviews [may contain spoilers]:

 “Laughably inept even by low-budget horror standards, Hemoglobin nevertheless demonstrates that salacious gothic clichés and grotesquely novel special effects can provide some marginal entertainment value even when they’re executed remarkably poorly.”
-Brian J. Dillard, AllMovie
+AllMovie

 ” …Bleeders still has some pretty decently executed shocks of its own as residents are suddenly sucked into underground tunnels, or viciously mauled by the monsters, in brief, tightly edited flashes of violence.
 The creatures, prominently featured in the cover art, are appropriately grotesque.
 Designed by Adrien Morot and Andre Laforest, these C.H.U.D. wannabes are lumpy, pink hermaphroditic blobs with multiple stomachs, numerous nostrils and eyes.”
 Canuxploitation!